BittieTasks/BittieTasks/legal/privacy-policy.md

 ## 3. ADULT-ONLY PLATFORM

 ### Age Requirements
-- **Platform Restriction**: TaskParent is designed for users 18 years and older only
+- **Platform Restriction**: BittieTasks is designed for users 18 years and older only
 - **No Child Data**: We do not knowingly collect personal information from children under 18
-- **Adult Services Only**: Platform exclusively facilitates household task services between adults
+- **Adult Services Only**: Platform exclusively facilitates community task services between adults

 ### Service Focus
-TaskParent does not provide or facilitate childcare services of any kind.
-Our platform is exclusively for household task marketplace services (cleaning, cooking, errands, organization) performed by and for adults.
+BittieTasks does not provide or facilitate childcare services of any kind.
+Our platform is exclusively for community task marketplace services (errands, organization, fitness activities, skill sharing) performed by and for adults.

 ## 4. HOW WE USE YOUR INFORMATION